 Shallow v.
 Deep Copies

 With a shallow copy, only 'top-level' contents of the source list are copied into the destination list.
 See the lines of code below.
 The top-level objects in source_list are '1st_item' and '3rd_item'.
 The 2nd-level item in source_list is actually another list "['inner_1', 'inner_2']".
 With a shallow copy, the contents of the '1st_item' and '3rd_item' objects are copied but the address of the embedded list is copied.
-Repeat the previous sentence to yourself 5,000 times and you will have it.
+Repeat the previous sentence to yourself a few times and you will have it.

 There is one more thing to consider.
 If either of the lists (source or destination) changes the embedded list itself (and not just an element within the embedded list) then a new object is created for that embedded list.
 So, what do you think will happen?
 Since an entirely new object was created for one of the embedded lists, they no longer share the common address of the original object in the list.